PSPDFKit/react-native/README.md

 - Copy `PSPDFKit.framework` and `PSPDFKitUI.framework` into the `PSPDFKit` directory.
 - Install dependencies: `yarn install` in `samples/Catalog` directory.
 (Because of a [bug](https://github.com/yarnpkg/yarn/issues/2165) you may need to clean `yarn`'s cache with `yarn cache clean` before.)
 - Run the app with `react-native-cli`: `react-native run-ios`
+- If you get an error about `config.h` not being found check out [this blog post](https://tuntunir.blogspot.com/2018/02/react-native-fatal-error-configh-file.html) for information on how to fix it.

 #### Configuration Mapping